PaNOSC-ViNYL/ase/doc/ase/io.rst

 File input and output
 =====================

-The :mod:`ase.io` module has two basic functions: :func:`read` and :func:`write`.
-The two methods are described here:
+The :mod:`ase.io` module has three basic functions: :func:`read`, :func:`iread` and :func:`write`.
+The methods are described here:

 .. autofunction:: read
+.. autofunction:: iread
 .. autofunction:: write

 These are the file-formats that are recognized (formats with a ``+`` support